 - either present a proposed concert program of advanced contrasting wind band works that should include a work by Percy Grainger and may include a soloist; the inclusion of female composer(s) and other Australian composer(s) would be seen favourably; OR

 - provide a list of suitable major works for wind symphony willing to conduct next year which will indicate repertoire strengths and interest;

-- attend an audition if requested by the selection committee on Wednesday 11 December from 8.00pm on a date to be determined;
+- attend an audition if requested by the selection committee on a Wednesday evening from 8.00pm on a date to be determined;

-- negotiate with the committee, in November, availability of a rehearsal/concert sequence in the 2019 Concert Schedule;
+- negotiate with the committee, in November, availability of a rehearsal/concert sequence in the coming Concert Schedule;

 - conduct one sequence of all scheduled rehearsals, sound check on the day of the concert and the performance in 2020.

 Please note the following.

 - The Committee of The Grainger Wind Symphony (The GWS) invites EOIs from guest conductors for the calendar year of 2021, but will receive EOIs that cover the 2022 calendar year subject to the approval of 2021-22 committee.

 - The Guest Conductor is an honorary position, that is, there is no remuneration available at this time.
 All members of The GWS, including the music director, are not paid.
 This does not diminish the standard of performance of members.

 - The committee may activate the option of inviting the applicant to conduct The GWS in an audition as part of the selection process.
 This would involve the conductor selecting a work to rehearse and then ‘perform’ at the end of the same session.
 A set of parts and score needs to be provided the week prior or selected from The GWS library.
 The initial audition date is set for Wednesday 11 December from 8.00pm.
 This option will be considered once the EOI has been received.